Road trip from Las Vegas to Phoenix

 If you'd like to sweep through the most scenic parts of Arizona over the course of a few weeks, you should definitely do a road trip from Las Vegas to Phoenix.
 Any preconceived notions you might have about desert drives will be completely erased once you've covered this epic itinerary.

-The road trip from Las Vegas to Phoenix can be done in 4h 30m.
-For a more scenic alternative, stop at Hoover Dam, cut through the Historic Route 66, admire the red rocks of Sedona, and visit the beautiful Coconino and Tonto National Forests.
+The road trip from Las Vegas to Phoenix can be done in 4 and a half hours.
+For a more scenic alternative, stop at Hoover Dam, drive the Historic Route 66, admire the red rocks of Sedona, and visit the beautiful Coconino and Tonto National Forests.

 There's plenty to go over when planning out the drive, so make sure to read until the end to get a feel for just how epic this road trip is.